Inside the Surprisingly Private World of Karlie Kloss

 In addition to her family and fiancé, her squad does include famous types like Selena Gomez, Ashley Graham, fellow VS Angels Lily Aldridge and Jourdan Dunn, and Serena Williams, with whom she sits on the board of Verizon subsidiary Oath and whom she calls "one of the most extraordinary women on the planet," but Kloss also has a circle of longtime non-celebrity friends and she maintains close ties to her hometown.

-Last year she launched her clothing line, a limited-edition collaboration with Express, in St. Louis at a party deejayed by Hannah Bronfman and featuring a performance by Charli XCX.
+In 2017 she launched her clothing line, a limited-edition collaboration with Express, in St. Louis at a party deejayed by Hannah Bronfman and featuring a performance by Charli XCX.
 Kloss had an open casting contest on Instagram to find models for her runway show, and among her picks were six local young women, plus her sister Kimberly.
 (And no wonder she gets along with Kim Kardashian—Karlie and Kimberly have two other sisters named Kariann and Kristine.)

 Brian Rasic/LP5/Getty Images for TAS

 But the real Karlie Kloss support system is intact, no matter which famous friends come and go—although it's hard to imagine a scenario in which she's not the one doling out the advice, words of wisdom or cookie recipes.
 Kushner sightings also remain fairly rare on her social media, though for her anniversary—which she kicked off Thursday posting a new video about the making of her wedding dress—fans might be treated to another page of her love story.

 "I have this extraordinary life, but also this very normal life," Kloss told Porter.
 "I think I'm totally normal and boring in a lot of ways.
 Maybe I'm way off base, but I wouldn't want it any other way."